yenrab/ChatGPT-Based-Tutors/README.md

 4. CSE 180 ChatGPT Tutor Script.txt - a simple script for an introductory class in Algorithmic Thinking
 5. Food Science ChatGPT Tutor.txt - a simple script for an introductory class in Food Science
 6. LLVM ChatGPT Tutor.txt - a simple script introducing learners to how to use LLVM to create new programming languages
-7. Real Analysis ChatGPt Tutor.txt - a simple script for an introductory class in Real Analysis
+7. Real Analysis ChatGPT Tutor.txt - a simple script for an introductory class in Real Analysis